 Complement System Disorder Panel

 Is ideal for patients with defects in the complement system.
-This panel can also be used for patients with a clinical suspicion of an atypical hemolytic uremic syndrome (aHUS).
+This panel can also be used for patients with a clinical suspicion of an atypical hemolytic uremic syndrome (aHUS), however, please note that not all genes from the Hemolytic Uremic Syndrome Panel are included in this panel.

 - PLUS